SachinR26/PMG_Assessment/README.md

 <b>Explanation:</b><br>
 USING RIGHT function in the outer join clause is faster that the SUBSTRING function.
 The reason I used SUBSTRING was, if the length of state changed from TX to Texas, it will still be able to accomodate that change.
-We can use Right(s.store_location,2) which will still fetch the same answer select ISNULL(m.date,s.date) as Date, ISNULL(m.geo,RIGHT(s.store_location,2)) as Geo, m.impressions as Impressions, m.clicks as Clicks, sum(s.revenue) as Total_Revenue from marketing_data m full outer join store_revenue s on m.date=s.date and m.geo = <br>RIGHT(s.store_location,2)</br>
+We can use Right(s.store_location,2) which will still fetch the same answer <br>
+select ISNULL(m.date,s.date) as Date, ISNULL(m.geo,RIGHT(s.store_location,2)) as Geo, m.impressions as Impressions, m.clicks as Clicks, sum(s.revenue) as Total_Revenue
+from marketing_data m full outer join store_revenue s on m.date=s.date and m.geo = <br>RIGHT(s.store_location,2)</br>